Brooks Ghost 10 Review

 RIDE QUALITY AND BEHAVIOR Ghost 10 Road Running Shoe

 The Ghost 10’s ride represents an optimal meld of cushioning and support.
-There’s a distinct sense of softness underfoot, but it isn’t mushy either.
-But if you’re comparing the 10 to the 9, the newest Ghost is softer.
+There’s a distinct softness underfoot, but it isn’t mushy either.
+But the newest Ghost is softer if you compare the 10 to the 9.
 This is because of two reasons.

 The first is the updated midsole with a separate crash pad under the heel.
 The second is the lighter density of the upper midsole foam, which is softer than before.